jordanmcdougall/blog/content/what-are-nfts.md

 Some content creators are also offering value add services such as a physical representation of the digital asset that is also provided to the buyer of the NFT.

-At the time of writing, the main marketplaces to buy NFTs include:
+At the time of writing, some marketplaces to buy NFTs include:

 1. [OpenSea](https://opensea.io/)
 2. [Rarible](https://rarible.com/)